yehia67/documentation/blueprints/0.1/p2p-energy/deployment-and-testing.md

 ## Deploy the P2P energy grid app

-The software configuration and deployment for all the entities is documented in the [GitHub repository](https://github.com/iotaledger/poc-p2p-energy).
+The software configuration and deployment for all the entities is documented in the [GitHub repository](https://github.com/iotaledger/poc-p2p-energy) (ETA Start of May).

 Sources running on RPi need the following:
 * Local area network (LAN) or wide area network (WAN) connection to the grid